-- An Executive wide adoption of inclusive design standards when investing in public realm and buildings - Strengthening planning policy and related guidance to require higher accessibility standards for buildings and public realm
+- An Executive wide adoption of inclusive design standards when investing in infrastructure, services and public realm. - The strengthening of planning policy and related guidance to require higher accessibility standards for new investment in buildings, including housing, and the public realm.